 ONE Championship always creates special memories in Yangon, Myanmar.

-Since ONE held its first show in the country back in July 2015, there have been classic title bouts, exciting tournaments featuring homegrown athletes, and incredible finishes that will be on highlight reels for years to come.
+Since ONE held its first show in the country back in July 2015, there have been classic world title bouts, exciting tournaments featuring homegrown athletes, and incredible finishes that will be on highlight reels for years to come.

 As our heroes prepare to storm back into the Thuwunna Indoor Stadium to showcase their skills, here are five of the best highlights from ONE’s previous blockbuster events in Myanmar.

-#1 Aung La N Sang’s Sensational Homecoming
+#1 Aung La N Sang’s Epic World Title Win

 #2 Bibiano Fernandes’ First-Ever Knockout

 A minute into the third round, the Brazilian champion marched forward with an uppercut, left hook, and a right cross, dropping Finnish submission specialist Toni “Dynamite” Tauru to the canvas.
 It was Fernandes’ first, and only, knockout recorded to date in over 10 years of competition.

 Besides successfully defending his ONE Bantamweight World Championship that night, “The Flash” also proved that he had explosive power in his hands to match his devastating Brazilian jiu-jitsu world championship skills.

 While he added to his highlight reel in Myanmar, he will not be competing at ONE: QUEST FOR GOLD.
 Instead, he has a date with dual world champion Martin Nguyen at ONE: IRON WILL in March.

 After losing the ONE Flyweight World Championship four months earlier, Brazil’s Adriano Moraes was on a mission to bounce back against the Philippines’ Eugene Toquero at ONE: UNION OF WARRIORS.
 He may have been the favorite, but was nearly upset by Toquero in the first round.